derb12/pybaselines/docs/algorithms/spline.rst

-where :math:`N` is the number of points in :math:`x`, :math:`M` is the number of spline basis functions, :math:`B_j(x_i)` is the j-th basis function evaluated at :math:`x_i`, and :math:`c_j` is the coefficient for the j-th basis (can also be considered as the height of the j-th basis).
+where :math:`N` is the number of points in :math:`x`, :math:`M` is the number of spline basis functions, :math:`B_j(x_i)` is the j-th basis function evaluated at :math:`x_i`, and :math:`c_j` is the coefficient for the j-th basis (which are analogous to the height of the j-th basis).
 In pybaselines, the number of spline basis functions, :math:`M`, is calculated as the number of knots, `num_knots`, plus the spline degree minus 1.